-It's a sea monster . . . um, no, actually, it's a souped-up, 2,800 horsepower, twin turbo-charged engine muscle boat. . . well, cruise boat trying to look like a shark. . . or at least not totally like a codfish.
+It's a sea monster . . . um, no, actually, it's a souped-up, 2,800 horsepower, twin turbo-charged engine muscle boat. . . well, cruise boat trying to look like a shark. . . or at least not like a placid codfish.

-If you're looking for a unique cruise experience that combines sightseeing with fun - and you don't mind getting wet - this may be the Boston Harbor tour for you!
+If you're looking for a unique cruise experience that combines sightseeing with fun plus a few thrills - and you don't mind getting wet - this may be the Boston Harbor tour for you!

-Once you come on board, the crew will offer you a free plastic bag to protect small belongings and for $2, a poncho to protect you.
-Accept their offer!
+Once you come on board, the crew will offer you a free plastic bag to protect small belongings and for a couple of dollars, a poncho to protect you.

 During the 40-minute cruise, you'll go as fast as 40 miles per hour, although first, the captain has to maintain a more sedate pace through Boston Harbor due to rules about not creating wakes.

-You'll see some wonderful views of Boston, and while this isn't a typical sightseeing cruise, the crew points out some of the most significant sites.
+You'll see some wonderful views of the Boston skyline, and while this isn't a typical sightseeing cruise, the crew points out some of the most famous sites.